Arizona Republican Party: Senate

 The Arizona Republican Party holds the majority in the Arizona Senate, holding 17 of the 30 seats.

 House

 The Arizona Republican Party holds the majority in the Arizona House of Representatives, holding 33 of the 60 seats.

+Navajo Executives

+The Arizona Republican Party does not hold any power in the Navajo Nation government, the largest Native American tribe in the state, which controls the Four Corners.
+The last Republican elected to Navajo leadership was Myron Lizer, who served as vice president from 2019 to 2023.